 Taste not tack

-The Christmas markets in Vienna are generally a tasteful affair.
-Plastic is rare, and wood, straw, glass, ceramics and fabric (and enough food and drink to feed a blue whale) dominate.
+The Christmas markets in Vienna are broadly a tasteful affair.
+Plastic is rare, and wood, straw, glass, metal, clay, and fabric (and enough food and drink to feed a blue whale) dominate.

-Although they’re worth visiting just for the atmosphere, the markets also make for excellent shopping.
+Although the atmosphere alone justifies a visit, the markets also make for excellent shopping.

 (A stand selling Christmas punch)

-Booths sell a wide range of potential gift items, for example: sculpted candles, handcrafted decorations, wooden nativity scenes, jewellery, tableware, gourmet condiments, and much, much (much) more.
+Booths sell a wide range of potential gift items, for example.
+Like sculpted candles, handcrafted decorations, wooden nativity scenes, jewellery, tableware, gourmet condiments, and much, much (much) more.

-Numerous Christmas markets pop up across the advent period, varying in size from a couple of stalls selling food to the dozens of stalls that make up the famous Christkindlmarkt on the central Rathausplatz square.
+Numerous Christmas markets pop up across the Advent period, varying in size from a couple of stalls selling snacks to the dozens of stalls at such locations as the famous Christkindlmarkt on the central Rathausplatz square.

-The only downside is the main markets can get busy: fighting your way through the latest bus group sometimes takes the edge off the romanticism (but see my tips for advice on when to go).
+The only downside is the main markets can get busy.
+Fighting your way through the latest bus group sometimes takes the edge off the romanticism.
+So…

 I’ve not listed every single Christmas market in the city, but these are the more popular and/or central ones…